Coronavirus guidance for children with cancer

 As with other vaccinations, we believe that giving a COVID-19 vaccine during chemotherapy is likely to produce a small protective response.
 The timing of vaccination should fit with chemotherapy cycles as we do with seasonal influenza vaccines.

 Data from adults with cancer suggest that protection from the vaccine is low after one dose and increases after two doses.
-As there is not yet data available on how well the vaccine works in children and young people with cancer, we would support the JCVI recommendation for 2 doses of the vaccine.
-However, we strongly support more research in this area to help us better understand how children and young people undergoing treatment for cancer will respond to the COVID-19 vaccine.
+As there is not yet data available on how well the vaccine works in children and young people with cancer, we would support the JCVI recommendation for 3 doses of the vaccine.
+Research in this area is planned to help us better understand how children and young people undergoing treatment for cancer will respond to the COVID-19 vaccine.

-Your GP should invite your child to receive the vaccine shortly.
-Should you wish your 12-15 year old child to receive the vaccine, we advise you to speak with your treating team who will be able to offer advice as to the best timing for your child to receive it.
+We advise you to speak with your treating team who will be able to offer advice as to the best timing for your child to receive the vaccine depending on their treatment plan.

 What if my child or young person undergoing treatment for cancer has a healthy sibling between 12 and 17 years old?
 Should the sibling receive the vaccine?

-As of 19 July 2021, the JCVI recommends that children and young people aged 12 years and over who are household contacts of children who are immunosuppressed should also be offered two doses of Pfizer-BNT162b2 vaccine.
+The recommendation is now that all healthy young people aged over 12 years can receive their first dose of COVID-19 vaccine.
+The JCVI recommends that children and young people aged 12 years and over who are household contacts of children who are immunosuppressed should be offered two doses of Pfizer-BNT162b2 vaccine eight weeks apart.

 What are the current recommendations for COVID-19 vaccination in children less than 12 years undergoing treatment for cancer?